ophub/amlogic-s9xxx-armbian/README.md

 ### Controlling the LED display

-It is worthwhile configuring your LED clock, if your box has one, so that you know when your TV box has finished booting if it is not connected to a display (running 'headless').
+It is worthwhile configuring your LED clock, if your box has one, so that you know when your TV box has finished booting if it is not connected to a display.

 Login in to armbian → input command: